stefcot/bar-chart/README.md

 =================================================

 #### Installation and project launch
-Classic install command for development project environment.
+Classic install command for development project environment.<br>
+If you don't have Node.js installed, see link below.
 ```
 npm install
 ```
-This command will run automatically gulp tasks to setup and run the project
+This command will run automatically gulp tasks to setup and run the project.<br>
+It will will also install Gulp.

-##### Gulp Manual install
+##### Project manual install with Gulp
 To install project dependencies, type this command to install<br>
-the project through gulp.
+the project through gulp (run by NPM, in the case of any problem).
 ```
 npm run gulp
 ```